Meet Love Island 2020 contestant Siannise Fudge, the Islander who’s ‘after her own Aladdin’

 And among the many new Love Island contestants basking in model South African villa is the fantastically named Siânnise Fudge.

-Right here’s every thing you’ll want to know in regards to the Bristol-based contestant.
+Right here’s all the things you have to know concerning the Bristol-based contestant.

 Age: 25